-Avoided GHG emission of Renewable Energy Projects are estimated by multiplying annual renewable energy production (in MWh) by the carbon dioxide emissions factors (tonnes per MWh).
+Avoided GHG emissions of Renewable Energy Projects are estimated by multiplying annual renewable energy production (in MWh) by the carbon dioxide emissions factors (tonnes per MWh).
 We used emission factors for Canada from the tool developed by the Canada Energy Regulator.
-Reduced emission of Green Building Projects and Energy Efficiency Projects are estimated by comparing to local baseline certification level in tonnes of carbon dioxide or % of carbon emissions.
-Impact of the Access to Essential Services Projects are measured by number of supported patients beds and families the Projects can reach and/or the increase in the share of the population that gain access to the services.
+Reduced emissions of Green Building Projects and Energy Efficiency Projects are estimated by comparing to local baseline certification level in tonnes of carbon dioxide or % of carbon emissions.
+Impacts of the Access to Essential Services Projects are measured by the number of supported patient beds and available shelter apartments the Projects can reach and/or the increase in the share of the population that gain access to the services.